Marinyyt/noise-modeling-for-extreme-low-light-condition/README.md

 By default, the code takes the data in the "./intern/yyt/Learnin-to-see-in-the-dark/Sony/" folder.
 If you save the dataset in other folders, please change the "input_dir"(the directory recorded short-exposure images) and "gt_dir"(the directory recorded long-exposure images) at the beginning of the code.

 For the evaluation part, run "python evaluation.py" in the "result_dir" that has been set in the testing code before.
-This will compute the mean PSNR and SSIM score for the whole testing images and print it on the screen.
+This will compute the mean PSNR and SSIM score for the whole testing images and print the result on the screen.

 ### Training new models